 Cleaning up your desk will allow your first day back to be fully about getting stuff done.
 Taking care of your immediate surroundings will also remind you that you won’t be there!
 Coming back to a clean work environment will keep you from that return-to-work misstep, which is getting distracted.
 Now is also a good time to check on any reservations, charge any electronics, and generally plan ahead.
 You don’t want to spend your time while on vacation worrying!

 For a great time off, be sure to include in your away message who to contact instead of you.
 After all, no one wants to return to an inbox bursting with panicked messages!
 “Set your out-of-office response on your voice mail and email,” says Ryan Khan, a career coach, author of “Hired!
 The Guide for the Recent Grad”, and founder of The Hired Group.
 Before taking a vacation, be sure to set expectations of when you’ll return and how much contact you’ll have with the office.

 Need more advice on how to write one?
 How to Write the Best Out of Office Message

 Once you have tied up as many loose ends as you can, delegate the rest, let the team know when you’ll be gone and who to contact instead, stop working!
 Make sure that you really use your time off to unwind and distance yourself.

 Resist the urge to check on work emails while you’re on vacation unless it’s absolutely necessary.
 You’ve earned this time away!
 Keep yourself out of it completely.
 All that time taken up by work can now be filled with what you prefer to do.
 Enjoy!

-NESC Staffing hires throughout the United States and has won several awards, including being named Forbes’ Best Temporary Staffing Firm of 2021.
+NESC Staffing hires throughout the United States and has won several awards, including being named Forbes America’s Best Temporary Staffing Firms of 2022.
 If you’re interested in working with us, please feel free to reach out at any time Contact Us.
 Our nationwide recruiting team is located at our New Hampshire office.